Biodiversity Net Gain (BNG)

 Submitting a compliance of condition application

-• Developers can apply to discharge the biodiversity gain condition alongside other planning conditions.
+Developers can apply to discharge the biodiversity gain at the same time as other planning conditions, however there will be a separate fee.

-• A completed copy of the Statutory Biodiversity Metric or Small Sites Metric (statutory biodiversity metric) excel spreadsheet in .xlsx format.
-Choice of biodiversity metric must be guided by the following the Statutory biodiversity metric: user guide
+- A completed copy of the Statutory Biodiversity Metric or Small Sites Metric (statutory biodiversity metric) excel spreadsheet in .xlsx format.

-• On-site post intervention map.
+- On-site post intervention map.
 The map must be drawn to an identified scale and show the direction of North.
 It must show existing habitat types to be retained and enhanced, and new habitat types to be created.
-If the statutory biodiversity metric has been used, units must be hectares (ha) for the habitat module and kilometres (km) for the watercourse and hedgerow modules.
-If the small sites biodiversity metric has been used, units must be meters squared (m2 ) for the habitat module and meters (m) for the watercourse and hedgerow modules.
-The map must be submitted in two different file formats: pdf. and shp.
+If the statutory biodiversity metric has been used, units must be in hectares for habitat areas and kilometres for linear habitats.
+If the small sites biodiversity metric has been used, units must be meters squared for the habitat areas and meters for linear habitats.
+The map must be submitted separately in pdf format.
+For significant onsite gains secured by S106 agreements – the map should also be submitted in GIS format (shapefile).

 Developers may also need to submit the following information:

-• Off-site baseline and post intervention maps - if off-site gains on land within the developer’s ownership or through a third-party landowner.
-These maps must be drawn to an identified scale and show the direction of North.
+- Off-site Baseline Habitat Plans and Post-Intervention Habitat Plans - if off-site gains are proposed on land within the developer’s ownership or through a third-party landowner.
+Plans must be drawn to an identified scale and show the direction of North.
 The maps must show existing habitat types to be retained and enhanced, and new habitat types to be created.
-If the statutory biodiversity metric has been used, units must be hectares (ha) for the habitat module and kilometres (km) for the watercourse and hedgerow modules.
-If the small sites biodiversity metric has been used, units must be meters squared (m2) for the habitat module and meters (m) for the watercourse and hedgerow modules.
-The maps must be submitted in two different file formats: pdf. and shp.
+If the statutory biodiversity metric has been used, units must be in hectares for habitat areas and kilometres for linear habitats.
+If the small sites biodiversity metric has been used, units must be meters squared for habitat areas and meters for linear habitats.
+The maps must be submitted in two different file formats: PDF and Shapefile.

 There are separate requirements for phased development.
 In this instance, the developer will need to complete and submit the following: